 Try a HydraFacial

 "A HydraFacial is one of our most popular treatments," Austin says.
 HydraFacials use water pressure to open up your pores and remove dead skin cells and debris.
-"The only con: You will become extremely addicted, and your wallet may take a hit," he added.
+"The only con: You will become extremely addicted, and your wallet may take a hit."

 Use an Exfoliant